Diascopy

 Diascopy is a test for blanchability performed by applying pressure with a finger or glass slide and observing color changes.

 It is used to determine whether a lesion is vascular (inflammatory or congenital), nonvascular (nevus), or hemorrhagic (petechia or purpura).
 Hemorrhagic lesions and nonvascular lesions do not blanch ("negative diascopy"); inflammatory lesions do ("positive diascopy").
 Diascopy is sometimes used to identify sarcoid skin lesions, which, when tested, turn an apple jelly color.

+Diascopy with glassware is used as a method of diagnosing bacterial meningitis, as the rashes caused by the illness are non-blanching.